electron/electron/docs/api/structures/web-preferences.md

   same `partition`.
 If there is no `persist:` prefix, the page will use an in-memory session.
 By assigning the same `partition`, multiple pages can share the same session.
 Default is the default session.
+* `sameSiteInstanceAs` WebContents (optional) - Must be a WebContents in the same `session` or `partition` as this webPreferences.
+Used to minimize overhead when creating a webContents for a known URL as it allow some of the resources to be shared, namely the second webContents will be created in the same process as the original webContents as long as they are same-site.
+  This is an advanced property we recommend reading about in [Chromium's Process Model](https://chromium.googlesource.com/chromium/src/+/main/docs/process_model_and_site_isolation.md)
 * `zoomFactor` number (optional) - The default zoom factor of the page, `3.0` represents `300%`.
 Default is `1.0`.
 * `javascript` boolean (optional) - Enables JavaScript support.
 Default is `true`.